roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  "Eleanor, make sure someone returns the favor in that sweet cunt of yours," I said.

  "Shotgun," Skyler called out, making us all laugh.
-Report_Story #3